Polycystic Ovary Syndrome

 But such symptoms alone are not enough to support a diagnosis of PCOS.
 They may only indicate the presence of hyperandrogenism, which can result from several conditions.

 Women with PCOS ovulate irregularly and/or infrequently and often have irregular menstrual periods.
-Inducing a period is important because the hormone progesterone promotes the normal shedding of the uterine lining (i.e., menstruation), preventing the buildup of the uterine lining and reducing the risk of endometrial (uterine) cancer.
-However, progesterone is secreted by the ovaries only after ovulation occurs.
+Inducing a period is important because the hormone progesterone promotes the normal shedding of the uterine lining (i.e., menstruation), preventing the buildup of the uterine lining, and reducing the risk of endometrial (uterine) cancer.
+However, progesterone is secreted by the ovaries only after ovulation occurs, so progesterone may need to be administrated to women with PCOS either alone regularly or as part of a combination hormonal contraceptive.

-PCOS often is a cause of infertility due to failure to ovulate.
+PCOS often is a cause of infertility due to a failure to ovulate.

-Women with PCOS are more likely to be overweight or obese, although the exact relationship is unknown.
+Women with PCOS are more likely to be overweight or obese, although the exact relationship of PCOS and body weight is unknown.
 Excess weight worsens PCOS, but researchers do not yet know whether or not having PCOS makes patients more prone to obesity.

-PCOS is mostly a genetic disorder.
-For example, an estimated 50 percent of sisters and 40 percent of mothers of patients with PCOS can be affected.
+Because PCOS is mostly a genetic disorder, the risk of PCOS in family members is high.
+For example, an estimated 30 percent of mothers, and 50 percent of sisters and daughters of people with PCOS can be affected.

 To date there is no cure for PCOS.
-Health care professionals usually address the most bothersome symptoms.
-Because of the complexity of the hormonal interactions, you may need to see an endocrinologist or a reproductive endocrinologist (especially if you are infertile and trying to conceive).
+Health care professionals can usually address the most bothersome symptoms.
+Because of the complexity of the hormonal interactions, you may need to see an endocrinologist.
+You may also need to visit a reproductive endocrinologist, especially if you are infertile and trying to conceive.
+Not all physicians have experience treating PCOS, so check with the doctor's office to see if that doctor cares for many people with PCOS.

 Diagnosis begins with an inventory of signs and symptoms, the most common of which are: